New Zion A.M.E. Zion Church will have open voter registration at 1 p.m. each Sunday in the fellowship hall.

 - Irene Ray

-The Moore County branch of the National Association for the Advancement of Colored People will have its 75th annual celebration at 4 p.m.
-Saturday, Sept.
-15, at the Whispering Pines Country Club.
+Everyone is invited to the 75th annual celebration of the Moore County branch of the National Association for the Advancement of Colored People at 4 p.m.
+Saturday at the Whispering Pines Country Club.
 The speaker will be Dr. Tim Tyson, a notable author, research scholar and professor at Duke University.
 He also serves as the education chair of the N.C.
 NAACP.